GLOBAL MARKETS-Shares, dollar slip on weak U.S. economic data

 In a separate report, producer prices fell 0.5 percent last month, the largest drop since January, the Labor Department said.
 The index fell 1.1 percent in the 12 months through September, its eighth straight 12-month decrease.

-The two reports suggested the U.S. economy may be losing momentum in the face of slowing global growth and a strong dollar.
-U.S. job growth braked sharply in the past two months.
+The two reports were the latest signs that the U.S. economy was losing momentum in the face of slowing global growth, a strong dollar and lower oil prices.
+Job growth in the United States braked sharply in the past two months.

 "There's some disappointment about the retail number, and the mixed picture in banks," said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.